Battle of Curalaba: History

-On December 21, 1598, governor Martín García Oñez de Loyola traveled to Purén leading 50 men.
-On the second day they camped in Curalaba without taking protective measures.
-The Mapuche people, aware of their presence, with their cavalry led by Pelantaru and his lieutenants, Anganamón and Guaiquimilla, with three hundred men, shadowed his movements and made a surprise night raid.
-Completely surprised, the governor and almost all of his soldiers and companions were killed.
+On December 21, 1598, Governor Martín García Oñez de Loyola traveled to Purén at the head of 50 soldiers and companions.
+At the end of the second day, they camped overnight in Curalaba, failing to take protective measures.
+The Mapuche were aware of their presence and Pelantaru and his lieutenants Anganamón and Guaiquimilla, leading three hundred men on horseback, shadowed the group's movements and mounted a surprise night raid.
+Taken by surprise, the governor and almost all of his party were killed.

 This event was called the Disaster of Curalaba by the Spaniards.
 It not only involved the death of the Spanish governor, but the news rapidly spread among the Mapuche and triggered a general revolt, long-prepared by the toqui Paillamachu, that destroyed Spanish camps and towns south of the Bío-Bío River over the next few years.